gsalaman/microbit_led_translator/README.md

 # Microbit LED Translator

 The microbit can drive strings of LED lights, but it does so with a 3v control line.
 The LED strips themselves typically require a 5v control line.
-In addition, they are currnent-hungry, and come in both 5v and 12v versions.
+In addition, they are current-hungry, and come in both 5v and 12v versions.
 The goals of this project are as follows:

 * Translate the Microbit control signals from 3v to 5v.
 * Provide a single 5v or 12v power jack that can provide enough current to drive multiple LED strings at high brightness.